Skip to main content

 By Stephen C. Schultz

-For those who may not be aware, I simply want to make a brief introduction to Oxbow Academy.
-The administration team has been working with teens who demonstrate Problematic Sexual Behaviors since 2001.
-The very specialized and clinically sophisticated services of Oxbow Academy were launched in 2007.
-Oxbow offers treatment for sex specific issues as well as a blending of best practices and philosophy form RedCliff Ascent, Discovery Academy & Discovery Ranch.
+Please allow me to introduce you to Oxbow Academy.
+The administration team has been working with teens who demonstrate Problematic Sexual Behaviors (PSB) since 2001.
+The very specialized and clinically sophisticated evaluation process of Oxbow was launched in 2007.
+Oxbow offers treatment for sex specific issues and provides evidence based and data informed care for each student.

 Oxbow Academy is on the cutting edge of research and treatment specifically geared towards adolescents.
 Uniquely designed to work with students struggling with Problematic Sexual Behavior, Oxbow recognized years ago these problematic trends.